reactjs/react.dev/content/warnings/dont-call-proptypes.md

 >
 >We provide [a codemod script](/blog/2017/04/07/react-v15.5.0.html#migrating-from-react.proptypes) to automate the conversion.

-In a future major release of React, the code that implements PropType validation functions will be stripped in production.
-Once this happens, any code that calls these functions manually (that isn't stripped in production) will throw an error.
+The code that implemented PropType validation functions has been stripped in production.
+Hence, any code that calls these functions manually (that isn't stripped in production) will throw an error.

 ### Declaring PropTypes is still fine {#declaring-proptypes-is-still-fine}